-At market you’ll be able to recognise them through their florescent joints & serpentine like coils that have been tied together in a bundle that call to be un-sprung.
-If you’re in Sulmona in July have a look at the Campo di Fano page, a small village close to Prezza, nicknamed the balcony of Abruzzo who have a sagra dedicated to the area’s famous garlic and zolle, Aglio di Rosso, each year (in 2019 it runs from 12-14th July).
+At market, you’ll be able to recognise them through their florescent joints & serpentine-like coils that have been tied together in a bundle that call to be un-sprung.
+If you’re in Sulmona in July have a look at the Campo di Fano page, a small village close to Prezza, nicknamed the balcony of Abruzzo who has a sagra dedicated to the area’s famous garlic and zolle, Aglio di Rosso, each year (in 2019 it runs from 12-14th July).

 Zolle Recipe Suggestions